Prior Authorization

 2026 PA Decision Timelines by Plan Type

-The timeline an insurer has to decide a PA request or appeal now depends on whether the plan falls under the CMS-0057-F rule.
+The timeline an insurer has to decide a PA request or appeal depends on whether the plan falls under the CMS-0057-F rule.
+For appeal filing deadlines — how long you have to submit after a denial — see the insurance appeal deadlines guide for 2026.

 Plan TypeInitial PA DecisionStandard Appeal WindowExpedited AppealGoverning Rule